myoortcloud/edx-platform/docs/en_us/course_authors/source/running_course/discussions_students.rst

 ******************************

-Finding out whether someone else has already started a conversation about the subject you're interested in, and then reading and contributing to that exchange instead of starting a new one, helps make the time you spend with the course discussion more productive.
-You can search for something specific or you can browse through the posts in a single discussion topic.
+Finding out whether someone else has already started a conversation about the same subject that interests you, and then reading and contributing to that exchange instead of starting a new one, helps make the time that everyone spends with the course discussion more productive.
+You can search for something specific, or you can browse through the posts in a single discussion topic.

 =======================
 Search the Discussions